-CIUS is divided into several units: CIUS Press; Stasiuk Program for the Study of Contemporary Ukraine; Ukrainian Language Education Centre (ULEC); Peter Jacyk Centre for Ukrainian Historical Research; Encyclopedia of Ukraine; and Ukrainian Canadian Program.
+CIUS is divided into several units: CIUS Press; Stasiuk Program for the Study of Contemporary Ukraine; Ukrainian Language Education Centre (ULEC); Peter Jacyk Centre for Ukrainian Historical Research; Encyclopedia of Ukraine; the Ukrainian Canadian Program; the Church Studies Program; and the Canada Ukraine Legislative Cooperative.

-CIUS Press has published more than 80 titles to date.
-The Press also publishes over 50 research reports.
+CIUS Press has published more than 100 titles to date.
+The Press has also publishes over 60 research reports.
 The Institute has published a five-volume alphabetical Encyclopedia of Ukraine in association with the Shevchenko Scientific Society at Sarcelles (near Paris) and the Canadian Foundation for Ukrainian Studies.
 Work on the encyclopedia-periodic updates and an index- is coordinated by the Institute's publications office located at the University of Toronto.
 CIUS Press's English-language works are published at the Toronto office.
 Ukrainian-language works are published in Ukraine, where a CIUS office is in the process of being established.
 CIUS also publishes a semi-annual Journal of Ukrainian Studies and an annual newsletter.